JohnnyZhang728/JohnnyZhang728.github.io/_portfolio/COMET_SPLEEN.md

 🌟 Official Selection of the Munich New Wave Short Film Festival <br>
 🌟 Official Selection of the RED Movie Award <br>
 🌟 Official Selection of the HER Film Festival <br>
+🌟 Official Selection of the Angelic Stars International Film Festival <br>
+🌟 Official Selection of the Frames of New York Film Festival <br>
 • Semi-finalist of the New York International Women Festival <br>
 • Semi-finalist of the San Francisco Women Film Festival <br>
 • Semi-finalist of the Tokyo Women Film Festival <br>